s2074135/rust-book-summary/src/chapter_4.md

 We call having references as function parameters borrowing.

 Just as variables are immutable by default, so are references.
-We’re not allowed to modify something we have a immutable reference to.
+Therefore we’re not allowed to modify a reference, if the reference is immutable.

 ## Mutuable references